 Investigators conducting field experiments of applied animal behaviour should consider the ethical issues discussed above, and in addition, the impact of their work on other populations of animals and ecosystems.
 Methods of marking, the taking of physiological samples, capture, continuous observation, etc, might all influence an animal's ability to survive both at the time of observation and in the future.
+Researchers exposing animals in field studies to particular stimuli (e.g. sounds, lights, human disturbance, etc) should assume that other species in the area will also be exposed and ethically consider this during the design of their study.
 The welfare of other animals dependent on the subject (e.g. offspring) should also be considered.
 Guidance on conducting field experiments is available in Gannon & Sikes (2007) and Home Office (2016).